Neighbours (1952 film): Controversy

 The version of Neighbours that ultimately won an Oscar was not the version McLaren had originally created.
-In order to make the film palatable for American and European audiences, McLaren was required to remove a scene in which the two men, fighting over the flower, murdered the other's wife and children.
+In order to make the film palatable for American and European audiences, he was required to remove a scene in which the two men, fighting over the flower, murder each other's wife and children.
 During the Vietnam War, public opinion changed, and McLaren was asked to reinstate the sequence.
 The original negative of that scene had been destroyed, so the scene was salvaged from a positive print of lower quality.

 NFB founder John Grierson, who had invited McLaren to the NFB to form its first animation unit, would ultimately disparage Neighbours and McLaren's attempt at political cinema:

 "I wouldn't trust Norman around the corner as a political thinker.
 I wouldn't trust Norman around the corner as a philosophic thinker.
 That's not what Norman is for.
 Norman is for Hen Hop.
 Hen Hop.
 That's wonderful.
 And so many other things.
 That's his basic gift.
 He's got joy in his movement.
 He's got loveliness in his movement.
 He's got fancy in his changes.
 That's enough."

 Pixilation

-The term 'pixilation' was created by Grant Munro to describe stop-motion animation of humans in his work with McLaren on Two Bagatelles, a pair of short pixilation films made prior to Neighbours.
+The term 'pixilation' was coined by Grant Munro to describe stop-motion animation of humans in his work with McLaren on Two Bagatelles, a pair of short pixilation films made prior to Neighbours.
 During one brief sequence, the two actors appear to levitate, an effect achieved by having the actors repeatedly jump upward and photographing them at the top of their trajectories.

 McLaren followed Neighbours with two other films using a similar combination of pixilation, live action, variable speed photography and string puppets.
 The first, A Chairy Tale (1957) was a collaboration with Claude Jutra and Ravi Shankar.
 The second, Opening Speech by Norman McLaren (1960) was made for the International Film Festival of Montreal, and starred McLaren himself.

-Wolf Koenig served as cameraman on the film.